 Delicate, doughy pasta dumplings stuffed with summer truffles, tasty grilled radicchio, and squash.
 Not mad about this one bit.

 You definitely want to eat steak at Forgione.
 Especially ones that comes with bone marrow, and are topped with grilled onions and chimichurri sauce, like the Tomahawk Chop special.
 This steak fed four people, easy.
-Here's the before picture of this baby, which is a funny story.
-It was actually taken by a random fellow named Hamid Benbrahim who, as he saw this fine specimen being delivered to our table, came over and asked if he could take a picture.
-Hamid, you have come to the right table my friend.

 One of their trademark dishes.
 A full Bell & Evans chicken, cooked under a brick, and served to feed two with potatoes, broccoli rabe, and the most important part of all: pan drippings.
 That's where all the flavor comes from.
 This isn't quite at the Commerce or The NoMad level, but the Forgione chicken is really damn delicious.